Saneer11/IT-Management-Toolbox/README.md

 # IT Management Toolbox

 ## Description
-This is an ongoing PowerShell project designed to automate common IT management tasks such as VPN profile checks, SCCM client actions, remote PC restarts, and software comparisons.
-The project is currently under development and will be updated regularly.
+This is an ongoing PowerShell project designed to automate common IT management tasks such as VPN profile checks, SCCM client actions, remote PC restarts, and software comparisons etc. The project is currently under development and will be updated regularly.

 ## Status
 **Work in Progress**